Microsoft makes Azure Machine Learning generally available, updates Azure IoT Edge services

 Finally, as alluded to earlier, Microsoft today launched a more affordable Azure Cosmos DB offering: Azure Cosmos DB Throughput Offer.
 Like other Azure Cosmos DB services, Throughput Offer can automatically scale and replicate data across multiple Azure regions, but with pricing optimized for customers with multi-container databases.

-In tow with Throughput Offer is Azure Cosmos DB .NET SDK 3.0, CORS, which enhances Azure Cosmos DB’s existing support for .NET and JavaScript applications.
+Along with Throughput Offer is Azure Cosmos DB .NET SDK 3.0, CORS, which enhances Azure Cosmos DB’s existing support for .NET and JavaScript applications.

 IoT